jackjt8/ChunkyGuide/docs/setup/java.md

 2. Download the [OpenJFX Windows SDK from gluonhq](https://gluonhq.com/products/javafx/), extract to `C:\Program Files\openjfx` with the folder structure seen below.

 {% responsive_image path: "assets/images/installation/openjfx_folder.png" %}

+Note - ChunkyLauncher should auto find OpenJFX in a number of locations: Within `/.chunky/`, or alongside your `jre` or `jdk` install (ie merging /lib/ folders), or the extracted folder contains `javafx` though this is crude.

 3. Launch ChunkyLauncher.jar either by double clicking the .jar file or by using `java -jar "path\to\chunkylauncher\chunkylauncher.jar"`